Hazard ratio: Definition and derivation

 Regression models are used to obtain hazard ratios and their confidence intervals.

-The instantaneous hazard rate is the limit of the number of events per unit time divided by the number at risk, as the time interval approaches 0.
+The instantaneous hazard rate is the limit of the number of events per unit time divided by the number at risk, as the time interval approaches 0:

 where N(t) is the number at risk at the beginning of an interval.
 A hazard is the probability that a patient fails between $t$ and $t + \Delta t$, given that they have survived up to time $t$, divided by $\Delta t$, as $\Delta t$ approaches zero.

-The hazard ratio is the effect on this hazard rate of a difference, such as group membership (for example, treatment or control, male or female), as estimated by regression models that treat the log of the HR as a function of a baseline hazard $h_0(t)$ and a linear combination of explanatory variables:
+The hazard ratio is the effect on this hazard rate of a difference, such as group membership (for example, treatment or control, male or female), as estimated by regression models that treat the logarithm of the HR as a function of a baseline hazard $h_0(t)$ and a linear combination of explanatory variables:

 Such models are generally classed proportional hazards regression models; the best known being the Cox proportional hazards model, and the exponential, Gompertz and Weibull parametric models.

 For two groups that differ only in treatment condition, the ratio of the hazard functions is given by $e^\beta$, where $\beta$ is the estimate of treatment effect derived from the regression model.
 This hazard ratio, that is, the ratio between the predicted hazard for a member of one group and that for a member of the other group, is given by holding everything else constant, i.e. assuming proportionality of the hazard functions.

 For a continuous explanatory variable, the same interpretation applies to a unit difference.
 Other HR models have different formulations and the interpretation of the parameter estimates differs accordingly.